-A gateway which is going down, or whose interface to the network which connects it to a particular neighbor is going down, should send a Gateway Going Down message to all direct neighbors which will no longer be able to reach it.
-It should retransmit that message (up to some number of times) until it receives a Gateway Going Down Acknowledgment.
+A gateway which is going down, or whose interface to the network which connects it to a particular neighbor is going down, should send a Neighbor Cease message to all direct neighbors which will no longer be able to reach it.
+The Cease message should use the info field to specify the reason as "going down".
+It should retransmit that message (up to some number of times) until it receives a Neighbor Cease Acknowledgment.
 This provides the neighbors with an advance warning of an outage, and enables them to prepare for it in a way which will minimize disruption to existing traffic.

-4 NETWORK REACHABILITY (NR) MESSAGE
+5 NETWORK REACHABILITY (NR) MESSAGE